Landing Page Optimization: Contra.com

 Words like "not resume" and "not networking" are used to draw a clear line between Contra and resume/networking.
 However, the words were doing the opposite when I first visited.

-When I read "not resume", I instantly pictured that it is a new profile to showcase a person.
+When I read "not resume", I instantly pictured that it was a new profile to showcase a person.
 And when I read "Not networking", I imagined Contra to be a way to connect people but not in the boring, traditional way.
 These are the value propositions of Contra, but what I observed is that it took me a lot more time to imagine and figure out the truth.
 I'd rewrite using straightforward words so that visitors can get it instantly without second guessing.

 🍳 Hidden easter egg